 In 2021, as part of preparation for a memorial garden to be built at Lone Fir, Metro hired a research firm to investigate the history of OHI patient burials.
 That research has uncovered new information about this piece of Oregon history.

 Cemetery records list 180 OHI patients buried in Lone Fir, but the new research has brought that number up to 185.

 In January 1867, the first recorded OHI patient was buried at the cemetery.
 The OHI had a contract with the cemetery to bury deceased patients who were unclaimed by family.
 It is believed that Hawthorne personally paid for 132 patients to be buried within Lone Fir, when family could or would not pay for burial.

 Other patients had families who paid for burial in the cemetery; many of their stone headstones can still be seen today, though none acknowledge their connection to the hospital.
 Numerous patients were buried with wooden grave markers, which were lost to either decay or fires.

 Due to irregular record-keeping, only 61 of the patients’ burial locations can be identified, with 54 of these patients being buried in Block 10.

-Due to an 1887 article of The Sunday Oregonian, it has been believed that patients were buried on the eastern edge of Block 14, where at least 1,131 Chinese immigrants were buried.
-However, beyond that article, no evidence has been found that OHI patients were ever buried in Block 14, and recent research has shown that Block 10 was regularly called “the asylum block” during the late 1800s.
+Due to an 1887 article of The Sunday Oregonian, it has been believed that patients were buried on the eastern edge of Block 14, which was designated as the Chinese section of the cemetery.
+However, beyond that article, no evidence has been found that OHI patients were ever buried in or near Block 14, and recent research has shown that Block 10 was regularly called “the asylum grounds” during the late 1800s.

 The end of the Hawthorne era